-The acquisition of Bonarka City Center sp.zo.o g acquisition date.
+The acquisition of Bonarka City Center sp.zo.o generated goodwill that resulted from the deferred tax liability at acquisition date.

 It is anticipated that in the following financial year a deferred tax asset will arise as a result of the restructuring of the acquisition company.
 Accordingly the goodwill balance will be assessed for impairment by taking this and other relevant factors into account.